Main Street, U.S.A.: Hong Kong Disneyland

 Inspired by the main street in Disneyland, the buildings of this Main Street are almost identical to those in Anaheim.
-Like other main streets, Hong Kong Disneyland's Main Street, U.S.A. serves as the entrance of the park.
+Like other main streets, Hong Kong Disneyland's Main Street, USA serves as the entrance of the park.
 Plans originally featured a restaurant under the Hong Kong Disneyland Railroad station, but were scrapped due to budget reasons.
+Unlike Main Streets from other parks, Main Street at Hong Kong Disneyland is built mainly of concrete and fiberglass instead of wood.
+This was done so to protect the buildings better from the inclement weather.

 The decor is 20th-century small-town America from about the years 1890–1910.
 Though being very similar to Anaheim's main street, the story of this street is heavily influenced by European immigrants.
 Plaza Inn has the same exterior design as the one in Anaheim but its theme is about a wealthy American couple who traveled to Hong Kong, fell in love with its culture and cuisine, and returned to create a classical English eatery filled with all the decorations they collected on their journeys.
 The Market House Bakery was founded by a Viennese pastry chef who brought some of the world's most famous desserts and coffee cakes from the Austrian imperial court.

-Instead of using stone as the major building material like other main streets, Main Street at Hong Kong Disneyland was built mainly of wood, which is rare in Hong Kong.
 There are no horse-drawn streetcars on this street, although tracks for the streetcars can be seen from early conceptual arts.

 In early August 2008, The Disneyland Story presenting How Mickey Mouse Came to Hong Kong was closed.
 It was re-themed to Art of Animation on August 31.
 On January 21, 2011, a new shop named Center Street Boutique was opened.
 On August 21, 2012, a new shop named Victorian Collection was opened, between Emporium and Centennial Hall.